-Option Description Leak Threshold This number represents the uA of current that must be present on the leak detection sensing cable in order to trigger an alarm.
+Option Description Battery Run Hours Enter the number of hours the sensor has been running.
+Set this value to 0 each time you replace the battery if you are manually tracking battery life.
+Battery Hour Limit Designate the number of hours the battery on the sensor can run before a battery alarm notification is triggered.
+Alarm Notifications Temp Over Enter a high temperature alarm threshold - if the temperature rises above this value, a high temperature alarm is generated.
+Temp Under Enter a low temperature alarm threshold - if the temperature drops below this value, a low temperature alarm is generated.
+Humidity Over Enter a high humidity alarm threshold - if the humidity rises above this value, a high humidity alarm is generated.
+Humidity Under Enter a low humidity alarm threshold - if the humidity drops below this value, a low humidity alarm is generated.
+Leak Threshold This number represents the uA of current that must be present on the leak detection sensing cable in order to trigger an alarm.
 If you are seeing a large number of false alarms, even after cleaning the cable, our tech support staff may work with you to adjust this threshold.
 Default = 4 Alarm Delay The number of seconds that pass between the time the system goes into alarm and the time that alarm is annunciated.
 Relay Upon Alarm If the sensor goes into alarm, will it activate a relay?
 If so, designate which relay or relays it will activate, and check the appropriate boxes for which conditions the relay should be activated.
-Default = None Settings Offline Alarm Delay If the sensor goes offline, how much time should pass before an alert is generated?
-0 = Offline alarms are disabled.
-Dewpoint Display If you have a temperature/humidity sensor, a calculated dew point can be displayed.
-Select Yes to activate this option.
-Thermistor Type Use a 10k-2 thermistor with our WiNG-THRM sensor.
-Warning Notifications Temp Over Enter a high temperature warning threshold - if the temperature rises above this value, a high temperature warning is generated.
+Default = None Warning Notification s Temp Over Enter a high temperature warning threshold - if the temperature rises above this value, a high temperature warning is generated.
 Temp Under Enter a low temperature warning threshold - if the temperature drops below this value, a low temperature warning is generated.
 Humidity Over Enter a high humidity warning threshold - if the humidity rises above this value, a high humidity warning is generated.
 Humidity Under Enter a low humidity warning threshold - if the humidity drops below this value, a low humidity warning is generated.
-Warning Delay The number of seconds that pass between the time the system goes into a warning state and the time that warning is annunciated.
-Using the formulas below, adjust the gain and offset values e your sensor's accuracy.
-Temperature Offset To fine tune the accuracy of the temperature reading, enter an offset value here.
-The offset value is a degree amount in 0.1° increments.
-Use - for negative offsets.
-Humidity Offset To fine tune the accuracy of the humidity reading, enter an offset value here.
-The offset value is a percent humidity amount in 1% increments.
-Use - for negative offsets.
+Warning Delay The number of seconds that pass between the time the system goes into a warning state and the time that warning is annunciated. - Applicable only for WiNG-ANLG analog sensors.
+Using the formulas below, adjust the gain and offset values approproately to fine tune your sensor's accuracy.